 Does Yellow Gold Filled Objects Tarnish?

 Yellow gold filled offers great quality while being more affordable than solid gold at the same time.
-Yellow gold filled means that your gold filled has layers of yellow gold with its purity depending on the karatage.
-It will last for a really long time.
-However, you’ll always want be careful with your jewelry items.
-If they do tarnish clean them with mild cleaning agents, soft toothbrush to avoid scratches or a soft piece of cloth.
+Yellow gold filled means that your gold filled has layers of yellow gold with its purity depending on the carat.
+It will last for a long time.
+However, you’ll always want to be careful with your jewelry items.
+If they do tarnish, clean them with mild cleansing agents, a soft toothbrush to avoid scratches or a delicate piece of cloth.

 Will Gold Filled Sterling Silver Tarnish?

-Gold does not corrode or tarnish but when alloyed with other metals such as silver as in gold filled sterling silver, tarnishing can be seen in undesirable conditions.
+Gold alone is not prone to rust or tarnish, but when alloyed with other metals such as silver, as in gold-filled sterling silver, tarnishing can be seen in undesirable conditions.
 It can especially tarnish when exposed to heat or moisture.
-Moisture can cause the sterling silver and gold fill to react and hence the material can lose its color.
-Tarnishing also depends on the type of hormones and chemicals in the body of person who is in contact with the gold filled sterling silver.
-To avoid tarnishing of gold filled sterling silver gently wipe it after each day’s use so as to remove the harmful chemicals on its surface.
+Moisture can cause the sterling silver and gold fill to react, and hence the material can lose its color.
+Tarnishing also depends on the type of hormones and chemicals in the body of a person who is in contact with the gold-filled sterling silver.
+To avoid tarnishing gold-filled sterling silver, gently wipe it after each day’s use so as to remove the harmful chemicals on its surface.

-Gold filled brass is made up of around two to three layers.
-The base metal is brass and the layers consist of gold.
-Gold filled brass does not usually tarnish.
-It is a long term investment which is also pocket friendly by the way.
+Gold-filled brass is made up of around two to three layers.
+The base metal is brass, and the layers consist of gold.
+Gold-filled brass does not usually tarnish.
+It is a long-term investment that is also pocket friendly, by the way.
 It can get dirty from each day’s use because of the oils from human skin or exposure to polluted air.
-It may tarnish as well under extreme conditions especially when the gold filled brass comes in regular contact with chemical sulfides, makeup products, perfumes, or sprays and then is stored without cleaning.
+It may tarnish as well under extreme conditions, especially when the gold-filled brass comes in regular contact with chemical sulfides, makeup products, perfumes, or sprays and then is stored without cleaning.
 It may begin to corrode more quickly than the usual time.
-So always handle your gold filled brass with care.
+So always handle your gold-filled brass with care.

-Most of the people claim that gold filled jewelry does not tarnish in water.
-But jewelry is delicate so be extra careful with it to make it last long.
-Water can be harsh to your gold filled jewelry at times.
-It may contain or rather usually contains chlorine which doesn’t react well with the gold fill.
+Most people claim that gold-filled jewelry does not tarnish in water.
+But jewelry is delicate, so be extra careful to make it last longer.
+Water can be harsh to your gold-filled jewelry at times.
+It may contain or instead usually contains chlorine which doesn’t react well with the gold fill.
 Pools and hot tubs are even worse.
-Obviously gold fill won’t immediately wear off but it is not a wise decision for the long run.
-So it is best to remove your gold filled jewelry before your go shower or swimming.
-You paid for it and you’ll want it to last longer.
-So to keep it in the best of its color and quality avoid constant exposure to anything that may be harmful to your gold filled jewelry!
+Obviously, gold fill won’t immediately wear off, but it is not a wise decision in the long run.
+So it is best to remove your gold-filled jewelry before your go showering or swimming.
+You paid for it, and you’ll want it to last longer.
+So to keep it in the best of its color and quality, avoid constant exposure to anything that may be harmful to your gold-filled jewelry!